ubccr/hpc-toolset-tutorial/README.md

 $
 ```

 This second option creates the containers, installs all the applications, configures and sets up accounts.
 We recommend this if you'd like to see all that goes on during the install/setup procedures and especially if you have a slow internet connection.
-This process takes anywhere from 10-20 minutes to complete depending on your local system resources:
+When first building the container images, the above command can take anywhere from 10-20 minutes to complete, depending on your local system resources, as it will compile slurm from source and install required packages and the three applications: ColdFront, XDMoD, and OnDemand.

 ```
 $ git clone git@github.com:ubccr/hpc-toolset-tutorial.git